-Edward P. Linnen Mr. Linnen, age 53, has been Executive Vice President, Chief Human Resources Officer since January 2015.
+TABLE OF CONTENTS Edward P. Linnen Mr. Linnen, age 54, has been Executive Vice President, Chief Human Resources Officer since January 2015.
 Previously, Mr. Linnen held the title of Senior Vice President, Chief Human Resources Officer from February 2013 until January 2015, and Senior Vice President, Human Resources for North America from October 2011 to February 2013.
 Mr. Linnen joined the Company in 2001, and served in several positions in the Company's human resources function, including as Vice President, Labor Relations & International Human Resources, Vice President, Domestic Human Resources, and Field Human Resources Director.
-Prior to joining the Company, Mr. Linnen served in various positions within human resources at Kraft Foods Inc. and Nabisco, Inc. Mr. Simhambhatla, age 55, was appointed Executive Vice President, Chief Digital and Innovation Ravi Simhambhatla Officer, in July 2022.
+Prior to joining the Company, Mr. Linnen served in various positions within human resources at Kraft Foods Inc. and Nabisco, Inc. Ravi Simhambhatla Mr. Simhambhatla, age 56, was appointed Executive Vice President, Chief Digital and Innovation Officer, in July 2022.
 Prior to joining Avis Budget Group, Mr. Simhambhatla was Managing Director Cloud Customer Experience & Transformation Officer at Google Cloud since April 2020.
 Previously, Mr. Simhambhatla worked at United Airlines from July 2015 to March 2020, where he served as Vice President & Chief Technology Officer from June 2019 and previously as Vice President, Commercial Technology.
 Prior to joining United Airlines, Mr. Simhambhatla also served in various technical leadership roles, including at Air Lingus, Tesla Motors and Virgin America.
-Jean M. Sera Ms. Sera, age 53, has been Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary since March 2020.
+Jean M. Sera Ms. Sera , age 54, has been Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary since March 2020.
 Ms. Sera held the title of Senior Vice President, Corporate Secretary and Global Programs from August 2016 to March 2020, and the title of Senior Vice President and Corporate Secretary from August 2006 to August 2016.
 Ms. Sera was a member of the Legal Department of Cendant Corporation (as the Company was formerly known) from January 2002 to August 2006, where she held roles of increasing responsibility, including Vice President and Group Vice President.
 Prior to joining the Company, Ms. Sera was an associate with the law firm of Shearman & Sterling LLP.
-Cathleen Ms. DeGenova, age 61, has been Vice President and Chief Accounting Officer since August 2019.
-Previously, Ms. DeGenova held the title of Vice President of the Company overseeing External DeGenova Reporting and Technical Accounting since April 2018.
+Cathleen DeGenova Ms. DeGenova, age 62, has been Vice President and Chief Accounting Officer since August 2019.
+Previously, Ms. DeGenova held the title of Vice President of the Company overseeing External Reporting and Technical Accounting since April 2018.
 Ms. DeGenova previously held the title of Director of External Reporting & Technical Accounting from June 2013, when she joined the Company.
-Prior to joining the Company, Ms. DeGenova held similar roles at Zipcar, Inc., which the
+Prior to joining the Company, Ms. DeGenova held similar roles at Zipcar, Inc., which the Company acquired in 2013, Charles River Labs and Millipore, and was an accountant with Ernst & Young.

-Young.
 Ms. DeGenova is a Certified Public Accountant.